Alirezak2n/Number-Sorting-by-Numpy-JetBrains/README.md

-# Number-Sorting-by-Numpy-JetBrains-
+# Number-Sorting-by-Numpy-JetBrains
-This Repository will sort numbers with the help of neural network only by using Numpy(It was made for JetBrains request))
+This Repository will sort numbers with the help of neural network only by using Numpy(It was made for JetBrains request)